giwl-21/flask-vtkjs/README.md

 # superapp
+##### Summer 2020

 This is an isolated Flask.py web-server environment to build ECMAScript apps on.
+Built with the sole purpose of contributing to OpenVessel's MVP.

 #### Apps so far:
 * 3d viewer for VTK files